markope/crossbarwww/website/crossbario/iotcookbook/Raspberry-Pi-Camera.md

 Procedure 'io.crossbar.examples.pi.camera.take_photo' registered: 1902454329
 ```

 Once this is running, in the browser frontend click on `take photo`.
-The standard burglar should be replaced with an image of whatever is in front of your webcam.
+The default image of a burglar should be replaced with an image of whatever is in front of your webcam.

 ## The API